 Vandalism and Theft

-It is our hope that all students will take pride in our school and thereby demonstrate appropriate respect for the facility.
-Non- accidental damage to or theft of property or equipment will be assessed and restitution required.
+We hope all students will take pride in our school and demonstrate appropriate respect for the facility.
+Non-accidental damage to or theft of property or equipment will be assessed, and restitution will be required.

 Use of Appropriate Language

-Students are expected to use language that is appropriate in a school setting, during both formal and informal interactions, with teachers, peers and support staff.
+Students are expected to use appropriate language during formal and informal interactions with teachers, peers and support staff in a school setting.
 Written work and materials brought to school should also meet the standards of acceptable language.

 Harassment, Violence and Intimidation